 Located in the post-modern and architecturally unique Federation Square, the ACMI, or Australian Centre for the Moving Image, is “Australia’s only national museum of film, video games, digital culture and art”.
 In addition to the permanent interactive exhibition Screen Worlds, which explores the evolution of screen culture, there are two exhibition spaces, and the ACMI often hosts exclusive screenings and displays.

-An unusual and memorable way to see the city from a variety of angles, the Melbourne Star Observation Wheel offers views over 40 kilometres (25 miles) across the city.
+An unusual and memorable way to see the city from a variety of angles, the Melbourne Star Observation Wheel offers views of over 40km (25mi) across the city.
 During the 30-minute rotation, passengers will be able to see the city, Port Phillip Bay, Mount Macedon and Arthurs Seat.
 The 21 temperature-controlled cabins are perfectly stable so that visitors can walk around inside during the rotation.
 Tickets purchased online and in advance receive a 25 percent discount.

 Opened in 1864, Albert Park and Lake is only 3km (2mi) from Melbourne’s CBD.
 It’s a popular spot for walking dogs, jogging the Albert Park track, cycling, rowing and sailing.
 The park is also the location of the Australian Grand Prix circuit.
 Beyond the lake, where swans glide alongside ducks and other waterbirds, there’s plenty of picnic space with barbecues available.
 It also has a golf range, gymnasium and easy access to the shopping districts of St Kilda and Albert Park.

 This interactive art experience in The District Docklands is not your typical gallery.
 Here, visitors can touch, interact and play with the art.
 Take a selfie with angel wings, or fool your friends into thinking you’re standing in front of the Taj Mahal.
 There are more than 100 paintings across 11 gallery zones.
 The ticket price includes unlimited time, and staff are on hand to provide guidance.
-Reopening in November 2019, the gallery offers daily tours.
+Having reopened in following renovations in 2019, the gallery offers daily tours.